jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-20-strangers-6-Raina-Evans.md

 As mentioned on the survey, former students bring "Ready to Rent" up at church, AA meetings, at work.
 All over.

-Raina's neice and boyfriend had a baby shower.
+Raina's niece and boyfriend had a baby shower.
 The family's mother came out from the other side of Mt.
 Hood.
 Essentially the boonies.
 They may be the only African American family in their town.

 The mom was talking about how they send clients to Ready to Rent.
 She asked Raina if she heard of it, and Raina revealed she's behind it.
 "You are 'Ready to Rent'?"
 Raina proves word of mouth is one of the best techniques in marketing.
 Also, Raina's right.
-The cirriculum is so good, it does market itself.
+The curriculum is so good, it does market itself.

 ## Conclusion